 ⬆︎Jetboating for free

-When I booked the Milford Cruise in winter when my parents were here, they were having deals.
+When I booked the Milford Cruise in winter, they were having deals.
 With every purchase of the Go Orange boat cruise ticket, one can be entitled to a free jetboat ride in Queenstown.
 Yes!
 Yes, please!

 There are always deals in New Zealand to help you enjoy New Zealand at the same time save money.
 A good website would be bookme.com.
 It was this website that I booked my skydiving activity.
 Just make sure that you’re always keeping an eye out for cheap deals!